How to Add Zero-Cost AI Features to Any Website Using Local Models

 time.sleep(0.1) # basic rate limit respect

-Validate every generated example immediately.
-If the teacher output fails your validation function, regenerate or manually fix it.
-Do not include invalid examples in training data — they teach the student to produce invalid output.
+Check every example right after you generate it.
+If the teacher output fails your validation function, regenerate it or fix it by hand.
+Never put invalid examples in your training data.
+Invalid examples teach the student model to produce invalid output.

 03